Hocking Hills Hiking: 7 Unforgettable Trails

 Last Update:

-Hocking County and Hocking Hills State Park are known for their extraordinary geology and beautiful falls.
-Deep gorges, caves, and cliffs formed from the area’s unique, 300-million-year-old Black Hand Sandstone, make this area a sight to behold at any time of year.
+Hocking County and Hocking Hills State Park are renowned for their extraordinary geology and enchanting waterfalls.
+The landscape features deep gorges, mysterious caves, and majestic cliffs, all sculpted from the area’s distinctive 300-million-year-old Black Hand Sandstone.
+It’s a sight to behold and explore at any time of the year!

-Ready to explore it for yourself?
-Read on to discover our 7 favorite trails in the area!
+Ready to explore for yourself?
+Our favorite Hocking Hills hiking trails are given in the list below.

 1. Rock House